-Good friends are hard to come by and when they are good people it’s a shame to let them go.
+Good friends are hard to come by, but when they are good people it’s a shame to let them go.

-I've learned that if they are true friends, they will make every effort to rekindle the friendship when given the chance.
+I've learned that if they are true friends, they will make every effort to rekindle the friendship when given a chance.

 Miscommunication Can Damage a Friendship